Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 19. __RESTORED: Suthie & Sthief at Silence's Store__ (Already restored in BG:EE)

-    Two more thiefs are present at Silence's Store.
+    Two more thieves are present at Silence's Store.

 20. __RESTORED: Warehouse Workers__

     More warehouse workers during the basilisk encounter in docks.
-Opportunity to save petrified worker.
+Opportunity to save the petrified worker.

 21. __RESTORED: Townspeople dialogues__